 Here are a few media and political quotes of the day.

-"Once again, we've found people in Washington have not lived up to the level of respect and dignity that we would expect for somebody that gets elected to a position of high influence.
+What they said"Once again, we've found people in Washington have not lived up to the level of respect and dignity that we would expect for somebody that gets elected to a position of high influence.
 Very disappointing.
 He's no longer associated with my campaign, as you can imagine."

 GOP presidential candidate Mitt Romney, in an interview on CNBC.